acs46/pres_flask_postgres_template/README.md

 ## cd to the data dir:
 Make sure the postgres.app (Mac) or pgadmin4 (linux) is running on your machine
 ## In a terminal/shell window type
-'psql' to start the postgres.app
+'psql -U user_name president' to start the postgres.app

 ## from psql prompt type
 CREATE DATABASE president;